Smart Slider 2 – widget

 Access to Justice: Civil Law Meets Social Work in Cases of Elder Financial Abuse

 Elder victims of financial abuse are under-served in terms of civil legal remedies.
 Attorneys often do not take these overwhelming and complex cases largely due to lack of specialized training in this area.
 Social workers have little exposure to civil legal remedies and sometimes miss opportunities to make good referrals to civil attorneys.
-Our goal is to cross-educate members of these two professions to foster better and more frequent referrals from social workers to civil attorneys and empower civil attorneys with better information about how to collaborate with other professionals – particularly social workers for better case outcomes.
+Our goal was to cross-educate members of these two professions to foster better and more frequent referrals from social workers to civil attorneys and empower civil attorneys with better information about how to collaborate with other professionals – particularly social workers for better case outcomes.
 Working together we can increase access to justice for victims of elder financial abuse.

-4.5 CE credits offered BRN, BBS, MCLE credits.
+Continuing Education: 4.5 CE credits offered BRN, BBS, MCLE credits.

-California Board of Behavioral Sciences (BBS): Course meets the qualifications for 4.5 hours of continuing education credit for MFTs and/or LCSWs as required by the California Board of Behavioral Sciences (Provider #: PCE 2079)
+California Board of Behavioral Sciences (BBS): Course met the qualifications for 4.5 hours of continuing education credit for MFTs and/or LCSWs as required by the California Board of Behavioral Sciences (Provider #: PCE 2079)